 - 120mm ski crampons (the group split on ski crampons; in retrospect, if we all used them, we might’ve been able to extend our skin and delay a slow, postholing bootpack)

 - Extra ibuprofen (fearing the return of a summer knee overuse injury)

 - Ultralight medical kit: bandages, basic medications, antiseptics, tape, etc.; re-reviewed all items the day before and best practices (need to re-build pending my Wilderness First Responder course)

-- Calories: Justin’s almond/peanut butter, RXBar, granola bar, GU Energy Gel and baby food (just the lightweight, high-calorie packs would’ve been enough for the ascent; could have reserved the rest for carbo-loading before departure)
+- Calories: Justin's almond / peanut butter, RXBar, granola bar, GU Energy Gel and baby food (just the lightweight, high-calorie packs would’ve been enough for the ascent; could have reserved the rest for carbo-loading)

-- Grand Teton NatGeo topographical map (waterproof; backup if phones died)
+- Grand Teton NatGeo topo map (waterproof; backup if phones died)

 - Electrolytes (powder for the 1L Nalgene, plus liquid 750mL)